Tips to understand Medicare and prepare for enrollment

 HAP offers Alliance Medicare Supplement Plans A, C, D, F, G and N.

 When to enroll in Medicare

-There are four scenarios that allow you to sign up for a Medicare plan:
+There are a few times when you are allowed to sign up for a Medicare Plan.

 If you already have a Medicare plan, you can enroll in a different plan:

 - During the Annual Enrollment Period, which is every year from Oct.
 15 to Dec.
 7